 Coundon lies just over a mile to the north of Old Eldon and less than two miles south of Spennymoor.
 It can be reached from Rushyford on the Great North Road or from Coundon Gate on the Bishop Auckland to Spennymoor road (A688).
 The name Coundon is thought to mean ‘cow’s hill’ and in the 1850s was described as being mostly the home to pitmen.

-Coundon had been land belonging to the Bishop of Durham at the time of the Boldon Buke in the 1180s.
+At the time of the Boldon Buke in the 1180s Coundon was on land belonging to the Bishop of Durham.
 In the 1380s William De Coundon (William of Coundon) held land here.
 In 1387-38 it is recorded that the tenants of Coundon mowed 107 acres of Auckland Park for the Bishop of Durham.

 The eastern part of Coundon is called Leeholme and in the countryside to the east is Leasingthorne.
 This was once the site of the local colliery but today consists of a single terraced street (Eden Terrace) on the road north to Kirk Merrington and nearby Leasingthorne Farm.